-Construction may only commence after the necessary environmental licence has been obtained from the Ministry of the Environment and all studies and the MIREME must approve detailed engineering projects relating to the distribution network.
+Construction may only commence after the necessary environmental licence has been obtained from the Ministry of the Environment, as well as the approval of all studies, and the MIREME must approve detailed engineering projects relating to the distribution network.
 Furthermore, the construction of natural gas infrastructure must necessarily involve a licensed assembly and installation company.